I’ve always been interested in how people make meaning, and how communication can make our worlds more humane, equitable, and…frankly, just workable.

-I'm here in Portland, with my two sons.
-And I'm super passionate about human equity, pop culture, yoga, humane technology, behavioral economics, and slow bike commuting.
+I'm here in Portland with my two sons.
+And I'm passionate about human equity, pop culture, yoga, humane tech, behavioral economics, and slow bike commuting.
 I write a newsletter.
 I meditate.
 A lot.
 Through that practice, I've come to feel deeply connected to and compassionate toward humankind.
-I bring this big love to all that I do, and most especially to my work.
+I bring this great love to all that I do, and most especially to my work.

 My Approach